Cariera-in-IT/vanila-js-scss-seed-project/README.md

 ## Enabling github pages for your project
 ![alt text](./enable-page.jpg)

+After you click save, or whenever you use `git push` or `npm run github` it may take some time to see the changes in the provided ulr

 Use the link provided after hitting save to brag about your awesome work!